ytakefuji/bobo-banana/README.md

 <pre>
 Bobo banana (4x5 board) is one of Klontski games.
 The game is composed of 9 pieces(2x2, 1x2, 2x1, 1x1).
-The goal is to move monkey (2x2) to banana by sliding pieces.
+The goal is to slide the pieces and move the monkey (2x2) to the banana in the upper right corner.
-This repository shows how to create the target program using the existing code and modifying it with minimum efforts.
+This repository shows how to create the target program using the existing codes and selecting the best code for modifying it with minimum efforts.

 Sliding games->Klotski puzzle->github site (python)->
 SlidingPuzzleSolver found